 Unofficial results as of 11:48 p.m. with over 90% of precincts reporting

 |Colorado Springs 2C TOPS||Votes||Percentage|

-COLORADO SPRINGS — Voters will be getting ballots in the mail over the next few days.
-Among the decisions in Colorado Springs is issue 2C asking voters to extend Trails, Open Space and Parks (TOPS) tax for 20 years.
-It also increased the tax from one cent for every $10 spent to two cents for every $10.
-The increased is intended to help with the city’s $270 million dollar backlog of projects and maintenance.
+The ballot measure would have increased the tax from one cent for every $10 spent to two cents for every $10.
+The increase was intended to help with the city’s $270 million dollar backlog of projects and maintenance.

 Colorado Springs City Councilman Richard Skorman walks every day in Stratton Open Space, the first property TOPS dollars helped purchase.
 He was a major advocate for the original TOPS tax and is behind the new initiative.